JeremyAnsel/xwa_hooks/xwa_hook_joystick_ff/zip/readme.txt

 The default value is 0, which enable continious movement for the POV buttons.
 When the value is 1, the behavior of POV buttons is like regular buttons.

+VirtualCockpitLookSensitivity = value
+The default value is 1200.

 *** Credits ***